imtripleq/Javascript_project/README.md

 ## Features

-This website generates 3 quotes per times from the api which contains over 73000 quotes in the database.
+This website generates 3 quotes per times from QuoteGarden api which contains over 73000 quotes in the database.

 Log in to your own account in order to store your personal quotes.